Wolfgang Amadeus Mozart: 1786–87: Return to opera

 Despite the great success of Die Entführung aus dem Serail, Mozart did little operatic writing for the next four years, producing only two unfinished works and the one-act Der Schauspieldirektor.
 He focused instead on his career as a piano soloist and writer of concertos.
 Around the end of 1785, Mozart moved away from keyboard writing and began his famous operatic collaboration with the librettist Lorenzo Da Ponte.
-The year 1786 saw the successful premiere of The Marriage of Figaro in Vienna.
+The year 1786 saw the successful premiere of Le nozze di Figaro in Vienna.
 Its reception in Prague later in the year was even warmer, and this led to a second collaboration with Da Ponte: the opera Don Giovanni, which premiered in October 1787 to acclaim in Prague, but less success in Vienna during 1788.
 The two are among Mozart's most famous works and are mainstays of operatic repertoire today, though at their premieres their musical complexity caused difficulty both for listeners and for performers.
 These developments were not witnessed by Mozart's father, who had died on 28 May 1787.
+His Symphony No. 38 premiered in Prague that year.

 In December 1787, Mozart finally obtained a steady post under aristocratic patronage.
-Emperor Joseph II appointed him as his "chamber composer", a post that had fallen vacant the previous month on the death of Gluck.
+Emperor Joseph II appointed him as his "chamber composer", a post that had fallen vacant the previous month on the death of Christoph Willibald Gluck.
 It was a part-time appointment, paying just 800 florins per year, and required Mozart only to compose dances for the annual balls in the Redoutensaal (see Mozart and dance).
 This modest income became important to Mozart when hard times arrived.
 Court records show that Joseph aimed to keep the esteemed composer from leaving Vienna in pursuit of better prospects.

-In 1787, the young Ludwig van Beethoven spent several weeks in Vienna, hoping to study with Mozart.
+In 1787 the young Ludwig van Beethoven spent several weeks in Vienna, hoping to study with Mozart.
 No reliable records survive to indicate whether the two composers ever met.